Notes on branched coverings of Seifert manifolds: Abstract

 \section{Abstract}

-In a paper published twelve years ago, the author gave a criterion to determine whether there is a fiber preserving branched covering between two given Seifert manifolds, which relies on the special case when the manifolds considered are Seifert fibered solid tori.
-Here we give an explicit construction of branched covering of a Seifert fibered solid torus by another when their Seifert invariants satisfy certain relation.
+In a paper published in 2002, the author gave a criterion to determine whether there is a fiber-preserving branched covering with given degree between two given connected, closed, orientable Seifert manifolds with orientable bases.
+Here we supply some details of the proof of two claims in that paper.
+We give an explicit construction of fiber-preserving branched covering between two Seifert fibered solid tori when their Seifert invariants satisfy certain relation, and we show the factorability of fiber-preserving branched coverings between two closed Seifert manifolds.